Skip to content

 Introduction

 Suppose you are writing a callback system—just like the OnceCallback we are building.
-Your system needs to accept all sorts of "callable objects": plain function pointers, lambdas, functors (class objects that overload operator()), and even member function pointers.
+Your system needs to accept various "callable objects": ordinary function pointers, lambdas, functors (class objects with overloaded operator()), and even member function pointers.
 The problem is that the calling syntax for these callable objects varies.
-Plain functions are called directly with f(args...), but member function pointers must be written as (obj.*pmf)(args...).
-If your code handles ten different callable objects, do you really need to write ten if-else branches to handle each one separately?
+Ordinary functions are called directly via func(), while member function pointers must be written as (obj.*func)().
+If your code contains ten different callable objects, do you really need to write ten if branches to handle them separately?

 Learning Objectives

-• Master the complete dispatch rules of std::invoke
+• Master the complete dispatch rules of std::invoke.

-Plain Function Pointers
+Ordinary Function Pointers

 cpp